matthias-bs/BresserWeatherSensorLW/README.md

 * LoRaWAN downlink commands (and responses) are not compatible with [BresserWeatherSensorTTN](https://github.com/matthias-bs/BresserWeatherSensorTTN)
 * [Don't Panic](https://en.wikipedia.org/wiki/Phrases_from_The_Hitchhiker%27s_Guide_to_the_Galaxy#Don't_Panic)

   While the software has quite many configuration options, most users won't need any or just a few.
-See [Required Configuration](#required-configuration) and the bare minimum configuration (and maybe [Default Configuration](#default-configuration)).
+See [Required Configuration](#required-configuration) and the bare minimum configuration (and maybe [Default Parameter Values](#default-parameter-values) & [Default Configuration](#default-configuration)).

 ## Features